Propaganistas/Laravel-Phone/README.md

 ];
 ```

 **Important note:** Both casts expect __valid__ phone numbers in order to smoothly convert from/to PhoneNumber objects.
 Please validate phone numbers before setting them on a model.
-Refer to the [validation documentation](#validation) to learn how to validate phone numbers.
+Refer to the [validation documentation](#validation) to
+learn how to validate phone numbers.

 #### ⚠️ Attribute assignment and `E164PhoneNumberCast`

-Due to the nature of `E164PhoneNumberCast` a valid country attribute is expected if the number is not passed in international format.
-Since casts are applied in the order of the given values, be sure to set the country attribute _before_ setting the phone number attribute.
-Otherwise `E164PhoneNumberCast` will encounter an empty country value and throw an unexpected exception.
+Due to the nature of `E164PhoneNumberCast` a valid country attribute is expected if the number is not passed in
+international format.
+Since Laravel applies casts instantly when setting an attribute, be sure to set the country
+attribute _before_ setting the phone number attribute.
+Otherwise `E164PhoneNumberCast` will encounter an empty country
+value and throw an unexpected exception.

 ```php
 // Wrong